SoftUni-Internal/interactive-content/EN/03-Regex/02-Quantifiers.md

     console.log(match.groups.number);
 ```

-And if there are multiple matches you can iterate over them:
+If there are multiple matches, we can iterate over them.

 ```js live
     const str = "My telephone number is 0884608975 and yours is 0887468956";